transitland/transitland-processing-animation/blog/blogpost.md

 ## How to use it

-There are two ways to go about using this tool.
+There are two ways to go about using this tool:

-You can search for and visualize either:
-- 1) A particular transit operator by it's onestop_id
-- 2) Every transit operator within a geographic bounding box

 #### 1) Search by transit operator onestop_id